Kick starting social media for your business

 Make the most of what’s available to you.
 Use the analytics tools on each platform to check how your posts are performing.
 Use websites like Canva to help you with the visual side of things – engaging imagery is the key to any successful social media channel; did you know according to some research, posts with images produce 650% higher engagement than text-only posts?

-It may also be worth investing in a social media management programme, like Hootsuite.
+It may also be worth investing in a social media management program, like Hootsuite.
 This will help you plan, manage and produce content more efficiently.

 Once your social media platforms are up and running, keep an eye on them.
 After a month or two, carry out an audit.
 See what’s working for you and what isn’t.
 Remember, your strategy is in place as a guide but it can change.
 If certain forms of content are getting a frosty reception, switch it up.
 This is all part of finding out what works for you as a business.